LederWorks/terraform-github-easy-bootstrap/README.md

 <!-- BEGIN_TF_DOCS -->
 <!-- markdownlint-disable-file MD033 MD012 -->
-# terraform-provider-easy-brick-category-purpose
+# terraform-github-easy-bootstrap
-LederWorks Easy Category Purpose Brick Module
+LederWorks Easy Github Bootstrap Module

 This module were created by [LederWorks](https://lederworks.com) IaC enthusiasts.

 ## About This Module
-This module implements the [SECTION](https://lederworks.com/docs/microsoft-azure/bricks/compute/#section) reference Insight.
+This module has been mainly designed and developed to bootstrap terraform module repositories, however it can be used for any github repository.

 ## How to Use This Modul
-- Ensure Azure credentials are [in place](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure) (e.g. `az login` and `az account set --subscription="SUBSCRIPTION_ID"` on your workstation)
+- Ensure Github credentials are [in place](https://registry.terraform.io/providers/integrations/github/latest/docs#authentication)
-- Owner role or equivalent is required!
+- _Some_ role or equivalent is required!
-- Ensure pre-requisite resources are created.
 - Create a Terraform configuration that pulls in this module and specifies values for the required variables.

-## Disclaimer / Known Issues
-- Disclaimer
-- Known Issues

 ## Requirements